shong13/frontend-nanodegree-arcade-game/README.md

 ## Instructions

 Open index.html to be taken to the game.
-The game will automatically start, and if the player collides with a bug before reaching the river, the game will end with a "game over" message.
-If the player successfully reaches the river, then the game will end with "you win" message.
+The game will automatically start.
+Move the character using the arrow keys.
+Avoid the beetles and try to get to the river on the other side!
+If you collide with a beetle, you lose the game, but if you can avoid all the beetles and get to the river, you win!

 ## Bugs